pewresearch/pewanalytics/docs_source/examples.rst

 Sampling
 -----------------------------------------------------

-The `pewanalytics.stats.sampling` module has several useful tools for extracting samples and \
+The :py:mod:`pewanalytics.stats.sampling` module has several useful tools for extracting samples and \
 computing sampling weights.
-Given a sampling frame stored in a Pandas DataFrame, you can draw \
+Given a sampling frame stored in a :py:class:`pandas.DataFrame`, you can draw \
 a sample using a variety of different sampling methods, and then compute sampling weights for any \
 combination of one or more binary variables.